 For travelers traveling in one country in another country, e-SIM cards can be of better value.
 Without carrying additional phones, they will be connected internationally through the same e-SIM, swapping the carrier.
 Although it can apply the charges on the basis of the country and the carriers.

 2. Advantages for device manufacturers

 At the same time, the manufacturers can save the SIM slot space.
 In fact, the normal SIM card and its tray occupy a specific area of the smartphone.
-In embedded SIM, no slot is necessary.
+In an embedded SIM, no slot is necessary.
 Therefore, they can theoretically use that space to slim the phone, without sacrificing the battery size.
 Apart from this, the phone can be very water-resistant, with a waterproof coat without an open SIM slot.